Nicholas

 3. Choose a reputed broker & open a Demo Trading account

-4. Build your Forex Trading Strategy
+4. Build your Forex Trading Strategy & back test it

-5. Learn the risks & its managements in trading Forex
+5. Learn the risks & its managements in Trading Forex

 6. Open a Live Forex Trading Account